syedjameel/Graduated-Flask-Liquid-Level-Detection/README.md

 To solve the problem of manual and slow pure vision based liquid level measurement in laboratories [1], we propose to develop an fast and accurate automated system that uses the state-of-the-art deep learning technology [2] to provide accurate and real-time feedback on liquid levels in containers from various viewing angles.
 The system consists of a realsense d435 camera that collects data [4], which is then analyzed by a state-of-the-art deep learning model and angle correction by devising a novel algorithm to correct the errors in any viewing angle and then to determine the liquid level in real-time.
 This technology will reduce the risk of errors and increase efficiency in laboratory testing procedures, allowing for faster product development and improved quality control.
 Additionally, the system can be extended to handle datasets with different types of containers and liquids [3] to ensure its effectiveness across various laboratory testing scenarios.
 The system will be robot-friendly, with a simple interface that can easily pass the real-time measurement data to the microprocessor to further control a robotic arm to pick up the container which is with appropriate liquid level.
 Once developed, the system will be tested and optimized to ensure its accuracy and reliability, and can be further enhanced with training heavier deep learning models using different types of containers dataset to improve the accuracy of the liquid level measurement over time.

 ## Methodology
-This section is divided into xx subsections:
+This section is divided into 4 main subsections:

-### Dataset Creation on Roboflow
+### I. Dataset Creation on Roboflow
 For dataset creation we choose the roboflow platform as it have tools which will make the process of the annotation of the images seemless.
 We took 214 images of the graduated flask with different liquid levels at various orientations and annotated it on Roboflow[3].

-### Training Yolo v8 on our dataset
+### II.
+Training Yolo v8 on our dataset
 After creating our dataset now it was time to train a large model of  Yolo v8 (yolov8l-seg.pt) with 100 epochs input image size as 640x640 pixels.
 ![Screenshot](/yolov8_segmentation/images/confusion-matrix.png)
 ![Screenshot](/yolov8_segmentation/images/losses.png)